 As hazelnuts have 180 calories per serving, consuming too many can make you fat.
 But, eating a handful of hazelnuts a day is actually good for weight loss.
-Hazelnuts promote satiety, increase thermogenesis, and are packed with minerals and antioxidant compounds which are involved in energy metabolism.
+Fiber and protein in hazelnuts promote satiety, while minerals and antioxidant compounds help burn belly fat, as they’re involved in energy metabolism and increase thermogenesis.

 Hazelnuts can make you fat, as they have many calories

-Overconsumption of hazelnuts can make you gain weight.
+Certainly, overconsumption of hazelnuts can make you gain weight as they have many calories.
 Hazelnuts have 643 calories per 100g.
 A handful of hazelnuts has 180 calories, or 9% of the Daily Value on a 2,000-calorie diet.
 10 hazelnuts have approximately 94 calories.

 We gain weight when we consume more calories than we burn.
-Hence, we should eat hazelnuts and other nuts in moderation.
+Hence, we should eat hazelnuts and other nuts in moderation if we want to lose weight.
 Favorite nuts such as peanuts, almonds, cashews, and walnuts are high in calories as well.

 Certainly, you should avoid consuming hazelnut spread.
 Especially, if you want to lose weight.
 A serving has almost 200 calories.
 Commercial hazelnut spreads are high in fat and added sugar!
 You should be very cautious with portion sizes.

 Above all, hazelnuts are good for weight loss because they are super filling.
 They promote satiety because they’re rich in fiber and have a decent amount of protein.
 A handful has 4.2 grams of protein and 2.7 grams of fiber.
-Foods high in water, fiber, and protein promote satiety.
-Hence, they’re good for weight loss.
+Foods high in water, fiber, and protein are the most filling ones.

 Moreover, hazelnuts are keto-friendly.
 They’re pretty low in net-carbs.
 They have only 1.2 grams of sugar per serving.
 People with diabetes can consume them as well.